mikeylalo/hello-world/README.md

 # hello-world
 Just another repository
 Hi Everyone!
-I'm new to Git and GitHub.
+I am new to Git and GitHub.